andreglock/WDclasses/classes/07BDL.md

 # BDL Day 7 :)

+## GIT

-## GIT- Git tracks the version history of files
+- Git tracks the version history of files
 - The history of a project is a timeline containing sets of changes (commits)
 - Terminology
     - Commit = Set of changes to files